-Highest levels of viruses at airports found in plastic trays, study shows
+Highest levels of viruses at airports found in plastic security trays, study reveals

 -

-Highest levels of viruses at airports found in plastic trays, study shows
+Highest levels of viruses at airports found in plastic security trays, study reveals

-Plastic security trays harbour the highest levels of viruses at airports, a study has found.
+Plastic security trays retain the highest levels of viruses at airports, a study has found.

 Pandemic experts found evidence of viruses on 10% of airport surfaces tested – which also included shop payment terminals, staircase rails, passport checking counters and children’s play areas.